Near-axis quasi-isodynamic database: General statistical and physical features of the QI database

 \subsubsection{"Good" configurations}

 The analysis above remains somewhat unsatisfactory, as no simple recipe to achieving low effective ripple has really been found.
-This is in part because of the many elements that go into the complex balance in $\epsilon_\mathrm{eff}^\mathrm{edge}$, as similarly observed for $f_\mathcal{J}$.
+This is in part because of the many elements that go into the complex balance in $\epsilon_\mathrm{eff}^\mathrm{edge}$.

 We could proceed like previously and study the behaviour of the lowest $\epsilon_\mathrm{eff}$ subset.
 However, we are in a position to pose a more interesting problem now.
 Instead of considering $\epsilon_\mathrm{eff}$ in isolation, we consider it alongside $L_{\nabla \mathbf{B}}$ and $A_c^\mathrm{mhd}$, defining \textit{good} configurations to be those that simultaneously satisfy 10pt \begin{enumerate} \item $L_{\nabla\mathbf{B}}>0.25$ \item $A_c^\mathrm{mhd}<10$ \item $\epsilon_\mathrm{eff}^\mathrm{edge}<0.01$. \end{enumerate} 10pt A configuration meeting these criteria achieves a marginal magnetic well with minimal shaping and sufficiently small effective ripple (see previous sections for the informed choice of such thresholds).
 By studying the subclass of such configurations, we can see how constraining each of these requirements is in practice.
 An exhaustive study of physics trade-offs across the database is not presented in this piece of work.